marcthird128/terminal-renderer/README.md

 # Resolution

 The resolution of the ouput is 1x0.5 characters.
-This is possible because of the half vertical characters that can be used along with foreground and background characters.
+This is possible because of the half vertical characters that can be used along with foreground and background colors.